There's a version of this you can explain away.

 That's worth taking seriously.

 Hating your job is specific.
 It's pointed at the place, the people, the work itself.
 The off switch works.
 Evenings are okay.
 Weekends recover you.
+You fantasise about quitting in a dramatic fashion — ideally involving a PowerPoint presentation titled "Reasons I Am Leaving" — and the fantasy itself is energising enough to get you through the afternoon.

 What you're describing — if work is affecting your mood consistently, your sleep, your relationships, your ability to enjoy things that used to be enjoyable — is something different.
 It's your working life bleeding into everything else.
 The boundaries between work and not-work have stopped functioning.